Jenkin Lloyd Jones: All Souls Church (Chicago)

-The Jones family travelled to Wales in 1882, where Jenk preached and met with family members and other Unitarians.
+The Jones family travelled to Wales in 1882, where Jenk preached and visited with family members and other Unitarians.
 After they returned to Chicago, he met with a dozen members of the nearly defunct Fourth Unitarian Church.
+In November 1882, he began preaching every Sunday in that small church, and the congregation steadily grew.
+When it reached 66 members, he gave what came to be known as his "All Souls Are Mine" sermon, which included this excerpt:

+With your help and cooperation, we will start here a new church, to be the Church of All Souls.
+I shall ask no church subscriptions of you until the worth of the church shall be proved to you.
+I shall invite you to give as your impulse directs to the Sunday collection basket.
+Out of that I shall pay all the church bills, and if there be money left I shall accept it as my salary.

-By the following year, he had led its reorganization as All Souls Church.
-In 1884, he resigned his position with the WUC to serve the rest of his life as minister of All Souls.
+As Samuel Eliot writes, "On that basis he [Jones] made a go of it, and when he died he was the oldest settled minister of any denomination in Chicago."
+In 1884, Jones resigned his position with the WUC to serve the rest of his life as minister of All Souls Church.

 In 1895, the church bought land for a new building that would house both the church and its related social services.
 The latter included a gymnasium, classrooms, library and reading rooms.
 This building was completed in 1905 and named the Abraham Lincoln Centre.